 Before we know it, the temperature will dip below 80 degrees and the air will go from humid to crisp and – dare we say – cool.
 This means it’s time for one of Atlanta’s favorite fall pastimes.
 No, not football – leaf watching!

 Each year in October, the trees treat us to a visual feast of red, yellow and orange hued leaves.
 Symbolically, it’s the beginning of pumpkin spice season and a prime time to get outdoors before it’s too cold.

-You can see hints of foliage around town, at places like Piedmont Park, but to really indulge your leaf viewing whimsy, you should in your car and heading out of the city.
+You can see hints of foliage at parks around town like Piedmont Park, but to really indulge your leaf viewing whimsy, you should get in your car and head out of the city (for a list of year-round day trips, click here).
 Not only does the Georgia Department of Natural Resources have you covered with a webpage dedicated to tracking the changing colors, but we’ve rounded up the best spots to see fall foliage in Georgia.
 So grab yourself a pumpkin spice latte and hit the road:Continue to 2 of 7 below.

 02 of 07